-The university has the necessary accesses, according to each assigned area within the physical facilities, as well as the direct services necessary to attend to the student with disabilities, through competent and specialized personnel.
-In turn, it has the referral service in those cases that are meritorious.
+The university has the necessary access, according to each assigned area within the physical facilities, as well as the direct services necessary to attend to the students with disabilities, through competent and specialized personnel.
+In turn, it has a referral service in those cases that are meritorious.